Letters from Lodi

 Oak qualities in wine

-Wines aged in oak barrels or casks will retain a partial amount of the aroma and flavor of those oak vessels, which are primarily variations of vanillin qualties, often in combination with roasted or "toasted" qualities derived from the charred surface of the insides of barrels, the staves of which are bent over open flames during the barrelmaking process.
+Wines aged in oak barrels or casks will retain a partial amount of the aroma and flavor of those oak vessels, which are primarily variations of vanillin qualities, often in combination with roasted or "toasted" qualities derived from the charred surface of the insides of barrels, the staves of which are bent over open flames during the barrel making process.
 Oak barrels also contribute a modicum of tannin to wines, adding to the sense of body and structure.
-Varietals such as Cabernet Sauvignon, Tempranillo and Chardonnay are known for their ability to attain increased richness, enhanced texturing from barrel-aging's oxidative process, and additional complexity through fruit/oak interaction during longer periods of time in contact with wood, particularly with the use of new barrels which are strongest in oak flavors (after three or four years of usage, barrels contribute less oak flavors, reaching a point where they are considered "neutral barrels").
+Varietals such as Cabernet Sauvignon, Tempranillo, and Chardonnay are known for their ability to attain increased richness, enhanced texturing from barrel-aging's oxidative process, and additional complexity through fruit/oak interaction during longer periods of time in contact with wood, particularly with the use of new barrels which are strongest in oak flavors (after three or four years of usage, barrels contribute fewer oak flavors, reaching a point where they are considered "neutral barrels").

 Methoxypyrazine (i.e., pyrazine)

-The perception of minerals, stones or an earth-related component in a wine's nose or palate feel, often in the presence of less fruit or floral sensations.
-Minerality as a nuance is associated more with white wines and rosés than red wines because the winemaking process of the latter (fermentation with skins and oak aging) tends to veil mineral related subtleties.
+The perception of minerals, stones, or an earth-related component in a wine's nose or palate feel, often in the presence of less fruit or floral sensations.
+Minerality as nuance is associated more with white wines and rosés than red wines because the winemaking process of the latter (fermentation with skins and oak aging) tends to veil mineral-related subtleties.